 Dental Hygienist

-The Dental Hygienist is responsible for providing appropriate dental care and oral hygiene instruction to patients.
+The Dental Hygienist provides appropriate dental care and oral hygiene instruction to patients.